 Someone said yes and this was her reason:

-astrology and humanity’s spiritual relationship to the stars
+Mythology, astrology, humanity’s spiritual relationship to the stars

 Plato is particularly one of the worst examples one could have come up with to justify a position against my stance.
-If by that example she means that we have to study poetry, astrology, music, mathematics, mythology, reincarnation, demonology, the judgement day and the like because Plato has done so, then that’s not reasonable.
+If by that example she means that we have to study poetry, astrology, music, mathematics, mythology, reincarnation, demonology, the judgment day and the like because Plato has done so, then that’s not reasonable.

-Also Plato is not a good role model either.
+Also, Plato is not a good role model either.
 Telling lies to keep people in line?
 I don’t think so.

 As much as Plato is a giant in philosophy, he is not the measure of philosophy either if that’s what she had in mind.
 This is an argument from authority.

 I asked her:

 ,you are not suggesting, on the same grounds, that because Heidegger endorsed Nazism we must do the same, do you?

 And that’s the essence of my argument against her objection.

 The number and the position of the people who endorsed an idea do not make that idea true if it is not true.
 This shouldn’t be so difficult a notion to grasp.